alamashir/dailyspend-app/PRIVACY_POLICY.md

 - No personal financial data is shared with the AI service

 **Permissions Requested:**
-- Camera: "To capture receipt photos"
-- Photo Library: "To save and select receipt photos"
 - Microphone: "To enable voice input for adding expenses"
 - Speech Recognition: "To convert voice to text for expense entries"